 When the training gets tough (and it will) you’ll need that why.
 You’ll need to remember why it is important to you.

 Proceed When: You can articulate why you want to run a marathon and why this is the right time.

 You Are Only Looking To Lose Weight

 Marathon training seems like a no-brainer for weight loss.
 The sheer number of miles runs seems ideal.

 Few people lose weight while training for a marathon.
 Many (including myself) usually gain weight in the process.
-This is for a number of reasons, including increased water weight, muscle gain, and increased calorie consumption to fuel long runs.
-(I have an earlier post on why marathon training is a terrible weight loss vehicle containing a more detailed explanation).
+This is for a number of reasons including increased water weight, muscle gain, and increased calorie consumption to fuel long runs (I have an earlier post on why marathon training may be a terrible weight loss vehicle containing a more detailed explanation).

 Proceed When: You don’t expect marathon training to result in weight loss.

 Properly training for a marathon takes a ton of time.
 You need to consider it a part-time job.

 Consider your running paces and do the math.
 Do you have enough time in your schedule to run 30-40 miles a week at those paces?